 That’s why I created All About Spanish Verbs, a set of audio lessons that dive deep into the many meanings of Spanish verbs and how native speakers use them in everyday conversational Spanish.

-It teaches you the verbs you simply weren’t taught, and expands on the meanings of the verbs you already know.
+It teaches you the verbs you simply weren’t taught and expands on the meanings of the verbs you already know.

 Covering a total of 19 high frequency Spanish verbs, it fills the gap between textbook Spanish and real-world conversational Spanish that you need to know if you want to become fluent in Spanish.